Vault CSI Provider

 - Installation via Vault Helm

-For Kubernetes authentication, the service account must be bound to a Vault role and a policy granting access to the secrets desired.
+The Vault CSI Provider will authenticate with Vault as the service account of the pod that mounts the CSI volume.
+Kubernetes and JWT auth methods are supported.
+The pod's service account must be bound to a Vault role and a policy granting access to the secrets desired.

 The following is an example of a Secret Provider Class using the